davidgondelach/DensityEstimation/README.md

 ### Acknowledgments
-The contributions by Dr. Richard Linares and Dr. Piyush M. Mehta in the design and implementation of the code are acknowledged.
+The contributions by Dr. Piyush M. Mehta in the design and implementation of the code are acknowledged.

 The MATLAB code for Jacchia-Bowman 2008 model was developed by Meysam Mahooti (copyright 2018) and was downloaded from https://www.mathworks.com/matlabcentral/fileexchange/56163-jacchia-bowman-atmospheric-density-model (version 2.0.0.0).